Pinafore/nlp-hw/project/README.md

 **Category**

+Category

 OQL contains topics such as Art, Literature, Geography, History, Science, TV and Film, Music, Lifestyle, and Sport.
-The questions should be written using all topics above (5 questions for each category and 5 more for your favorite category).
+The questions should be written using all topics above (5 questions for each category and 5 more for the remaining categories).
 Indicate in your writeup which category you chose to write on for each question.

-(Example)
-Art: 5
+Art:

+Questions about works: Mona Lisa, Raft of the Medussa Questions about forms: color, contour, texture Questions about artists: Picasso, Monet, Leonardo da Vinci Questions about context: Renaissance, post-modernism, expressionism, surrealism

-Literature: 5
+Literature:
+Questions about works: novels (1984), plays (The Lion and the Jewel), poems (Rubaiyat), criticism (Poetics) Questions about major characters or events in literature: The Death of Anna Karenina, Noboru Wataya, the Marriage of Hippolyta and Theseus
+Questions about literary movements (Sturm und Drang) Questions about translations
+Cross-cutting questions (appearances of Overcoats in novels) Common link questions (the literary output of a country/region)
-Geography: 5
+Geography:
+Questions about location: names of capital, state, river Questions about the place: temperature, wind flow, humidity
-History: 5
+History:
+When: When did the First World war start?
+Who: Who is called Napoleon of Iran?
+Where: Where was the first Summer Olympics held?
+Which: Which is the oldest civilization in the world?
-Science: 5
+Science:
-TV: 5
+Questions about terminology: The concept of gravity was discovered by which famous physicist?
+Questions about the experiment
+Questions about theory: The social action theory believes that individuals are influenced by this theory.
-Film: 5
+TV and Film:
+Quotes: What are the dying words of Charles Foster Kane in Citizen Kane?
+Title: What 1927 musical was the first "talkie"?
+Plot: In The Matrix, does Neo take the blue pill or the red pill?
 Music: 5
+Singer: What singer has had a Billboard No. 1 hit in each of the last four decades?
+Band: Before Bleachers and fun., Jack Antonoff fronted what band?
+Title: What was Madonna's first top 10 hit?
+History: Which classical composer was deaf?
 Lifestyle: 5
+Clothes: What clothing company, founded by a tennis player, has an alligator logo?
+Decoration: What was the first perfume sold by Coco Chanel?
 Sport: 5+5
+Known facts: What sport is best known as the ‘king of sports’?
+Nationality: What’s the national sport of Canada?
+Sport player: The classic 1980 movie called Raging Bull is about which real-life boxer?
+Country: What country has competed the most times in the Summer Olympics yet hasn’t won any kind of medal?

 **Diversity**